Great Fire of 1910

 In the aftermath of the fire, the U.S. Forest Service received considerable recognition for its firefighting efforts, including a doubling of its budget from Congress.
-The outcome was to highlight firefighters as public heroes while raising public awareness of national nature conservation.
+The outcome was to highlight wildland firefighters as heroes while raising public awareness of national nature conservation.
 The fire is often considered a significant impetus in the development of early wildfire prevention and suppression strategies.

-Origin
+Background

 A number of factors contributed to the destruction caused by the Great Fire of 1910.
 The wildfire season started early that year because the winter of 1909–1910 and the spring and summer of 1910 were extremely dry, and the summer sufficiently hot to have been described as "like no others."
 The drought resulted in forests with abundant dry fuel, in an area which had previously experienced dependable autumn and winter moisture.
 Hundreds of fires were ignited by hot cinders flung from locomotives, sparks, lightning, and backfiring crews.
-By mid-August, there were 1,000 to 3,000 individual fires burning in Idaho, Montana, and Washington.
+By mid-August, there were an estimated 1,000 to 3,000 individual fires burning in Idaho, Montana, and Washington.

-The Big Blowup
+Progression

-August 20 (Saturday) brought hurricane-force winds to the interior northwest, whipping the hundreds of small fires into one or two much larger blazing infernos.
+Saturday, August 20, 1910 brought hurricane-force winds to the interior northwest, whipping the hundreds of small fires into one or two much larger blazing infernos.
 Such a conflagration was impossible to fight; there were too few men and supplies.
-The United States Forest Service (then called the National Forest Service) was only five years old at the time and unprepared for the possibilities of the dry summer or a fire of this magnitude, although throughout the summer it had been urgently recruiting as many men as possible to fight the hundreds of fires already burning, many of them with little forestry or firefighting experience.
+The United States Forest Service (then called the National Forest Service) was only five years old at the time and unprepared for the possibilities of the dry summer or a fire of this magnitude, although throughout the summer it had been urgently recruiting as many men as possible to fight the hundreds of fires already burning.
+Many of these recruits had little forestry or firefighting experience.
 Earlier in August, President William Howard Taft had authorized the addition of military troops to the effort, and 4,000 troops, including seven companies from the U.S. Army's 25th Infantry Regiment (known as the Buffalo Soldiers), were brought in to help fight the fires burning in the northern Rockies.
 The arrival of the Buffalo Soldiers troops almost doubled the black population of Idaho.

 Smoke from the fire was said to have been seen as far east as Watertown, New York, and as far south as Denver, Colorado.
 It was reported that, at night, 500 mi out into the Pacific Ocean, ships could not navigate by the stars because the sky was cloudy with smoke.

 The extreme scorching heat of the sudden inferno has been attributed to the expansive Western white pine forests that covered much of northern Idaho at the time, due to their flammable sap.

-Firefighters
+The fire was finally extinguished when another cold front swept in, bringing steady rain and some early snowfall.